If you are in a rush and want to skip ahead to our favorite top entry litter box, look no further than the Petmate Top Entry Litter Box

 Some cats are quite careless when they do their business, kicking litter all over the place.

 You may be wondering if there is anything that can put your mind at rest.

 I have good news for you.

-We reviewed five of the best top opening litter boxes in the market and answered some of the frequently asked questions about them like:
+We researched and reviewed five of the best top opening litter boxes in the market and answered some of the frequently asked questions.
+Read on to find out:

 - What are the benefits of top-entry litter boxes?

 - What to look for when purchasing one

 - How does a top entry cat litter box work?